PrestaShopCorp/header-stamp/README.md

 Available options:

 ```
 --license=LICENSE                     License file to apply [default: "assets/osl3.txt"]
 --exclude=EXCLUDE                     Comma-separated list of folders and files to exclude from the update [default: ""]
 --extensions=EXTENSIONS               Comma-separated list of file extensions to update [default: "php,js,css,scss,tpl,html.twig,json,vue"]
 --target=PATH                         Folder to work in [default: Current directory]
 --dry-run                             Dry-run mode does not modify files
 --display-report                      Whether or not to display a report
+--not-name=*.xml                      Comma-separated list of file names to exclude from the update
+--header-discrimination-string=String Fix existing licenses only if they contain that string(Example: 'prestashop')
 ```

 ## Development